Rishika70/ML_Capstone_Topic_Modeling/README.md

 ## Model Evaluation

 The Log-Likelihood and Perplexity scores were evaluated for each of the models.
-Since the original category of each article is provided as an input, the metrics of evaluation for a Classification problem - Precision, Recall and F1 Score - are utilised here.
+Since the original category of each article is provided as input, the metrics of evaluation for a Classification problem - Precision, Recall and F1 Score - are utilized here.
 F1 Score is given priority because of the equality and non-hierarchy between each topic.

 <div align = "right">
   <a href="#topic-modeling-of-bbc-news-articles">(back to top)</a>